 Despite your best efforts, there’s no way to please everyone — and that leads to the occasional customer complaint.
 Instead of running yourself ragged trying to be all things to all people, accept the fact that you will receive negative feedback from time to time and take comfort in knowing you are not alone.

-In fact, a recent Consumer Reports survey revealed that restaurants nationwide routinely hear from disgruntled customers, fielding complaints that run the gamut from atmosphere and fellow diners to servers and, of course, food.
-Here are the top five gripes, in descending order:
+Consumer Reports surveyed restaurant operators nationwide to find out what they routinely hear from disgruntled customers about everything from atmosphere and fellow diners to servers and, of course, food.
+Here are the top five gripes: